Ontario Healthcare Funding Crisis — March 2026

 | British Columbia | GoHealth BC | Float pool of RNs who are regular health system employees.
 Nurses receive union wages, benefits, pension.
 Travel support provided. |

 | Manitoba | Provincial Travel Nurse Team | Internal float pool for flexible deployments.
-Created via union agreement to offer an alternative to agency gigs. |
+Created via union agreement to provide an alternative to agency gigs. |

 | Quebec | Regional Float Pools | Phasing out private agencies entirely by 2025.
 Expanded internal float pools ensure coverage.
 Law imposes fines for non-compliance. |

 Any Provincial nursing pool must navigate the labor relations context, particularly the union collective agreements.
-Central agreements often state the hospital “shall not contract out” bargaining unit nursing duties if it results in layoffs or loss of hours for union nurses.
+Central agreements state the hospital “shall not contract out” bargaining unit nursing duties if it results in layoffs or loss of hours for union nurses.
 It carves out only a narrow exception for truly ad hoc, single-shift agency usage to cover unexpected absences.

 The most feasible approach is to ensure the provincial pool operates within the public sector.
 For example, pool nurses could be employees of a new crown agency or of the Health Authority, with compensation aligned to collective agreements.